 - Sustain successful parts of programs beyond the period of federal funding, including other entities in a state adopting the innovative programs or strategies

 Proposals are encouraged that incorporate facilities that are automatically designated as HPSAs based on statute or through regulation, including Federally Qualified Health Centers (FQHCs), FQHC look-a-likes, Indian Health Service (IHS) facilities, IHS and tribal hospitals, dual-funded community health centers/tribal clinics, and Centers for Medicare and Medicaid Services (CMS)-certified Rural Health Clinics (RHCs).

 Project period: 4 years

-Applicants must provide matching funds of at least 40% of total project expenses.
+Applicants must provide non-federal matching funds of at least 40% of total federal award amount.

 Who Can Apply

 Eligible applicants are limited to governor-appointed, state government entities, such as the office of the state's dental director or a state-run university or dental school.
 Applicants include:

 Private institutions are not eligible to apply for this funding opportunity.

 States are encouraged to work with tribal entities to facilitate greater consultation and coordination between state and tribal governments.

 Current Grants to States to Support Oral Health Workforce Activities awardees with a period of performance ending August 31, 2023 are eligible to submit applications that propose different innovative programs.